greenhorn2024/greenhorn2024.github.io/content/venue.md

 There is **no conference fee**.

-Since there are no hostels in the vicinity of Siegen, you will have to book a hotel.
-Further information regarding the hotels and recommendations will be provided later.
+Since there are no hostels in the vicinity of Siegen, you should book an accommodation on your own, e. g.
+Hotel-Gasthof Meier, Hotel Concorde, Hotel Bürger or Hotel Holiday Inn Express.
+You can also book one of the many Airbnbs in Siegen.